Find out if you have a warrant for your arrest

 Yes, there are many websites that offer warrant searches online.
 Some are paid websites and some are free.
 There are many search results of paid warrant search websites on Google or any other search engines.
 Do not be fooled by all of these, because some are scams.
 They ask for your credit card and other personal information, which can be dangerous.

-As a matter of fact, searching your name, or someone else's name, is limited on checking warrants online, especially on paid websites.
+As a matter of fact, searching your name, or someone else's name is limited to checking warrants online, especially on paid websites.
 If you search a person's name on a paid warrant search website, they will only give you limited information, because they want you to subscribe to their services first.
 And if you join, they will promise you a comprehensive result, which is often a lie.

 The most effective and safest way to know if you, or someone else you want to know about, has an active warrant, is to go to the nearest police station or local courthouse.
 But if the place if too far from where you are, you may want to use the two public and free warrant search websites below, where you can type in and search your name, or the person's name that you are checking up on, or suspicious of.